danskernesdigitalebibliotek/ddb-cover-service/infrastructure/k8s/readme.md

 ```

 # Application install
+To install the application into the kubernetes cluster yaml files can be found in the k8s folder and should be applied
+in the order given below.

+Install namespace, storage and elasticsearch server.
 ```sh
 kubectl apply -f namespace.yaml -f aks-storage.yaml -f elasticsearch.yaml
 ```

+Get elasticsearch password.
 ```sh
 kubectl get secret elasticsearch-es-elastic-user -o=jsonpath='{.data.elastic}' | base64 --decode
 ```

+Jump into the new namespace.
 ```sh
 kubens cover-service
 ```

+The `app-secret` is not part of the code-base as is contains secrets.
+So you have to figure these out by reading the
+other yaml files and get the secrets from the services.
 ```sh
 kubectl apply -f app-secret.yaml -f letsencrypt-clusterissuer.yaml
 ```

+Get the main application up and running.
 ```sh
 kubectl apply -f redis-deployment.yaml -f app-deployment.yaml -f nginx-deployment.yaml -f app-ingress.yaml
 ```